List of international cricket centuries at the Wanderers Stadium

-The Bidvest Wanderers Stadium is a cricket stadium, situated just south of Sandton in Illovo, Johannesburg in Gauteng Province, South Africa.
+The Wanderers Stadium is a cricket stadium, situated just south of Sandton in Illovo, Johannesburg in Gauteng Province, South Africa.
 Test, One Day and First class cricket matches are played here.
 The stadium has a seating capacity of 34,000.
 The ground is among the most historically significant cricket grounds of the twenty-first century.
 It has staged some of the most important matches in ODI and T20I history, and has witnessed a number of outstanding world records.

 The 2003 Cricket World Cup final was held at the Wanderers Stadium.
 This stadium also hosted one of the greatest One-Day International matches.
 The match was played between South Africa and Australia in which a world record score of 434 was chased down by South Africa.
 It hosted matches of the 2007 ICC World Twenty20 including the first match and the final which was won by India, who defeated Pakistan.